Jaguar-dart/session/jaguar_jwt/README.md

 ## JwtClaimSet

 `JwtClaimSet` is the model to holds JWT claim set information.

-To issue a JWT token, it needs:
+These are the registered claims:

 1. `issuer`
 Authority issuing the token.
 This will be used during authorization to verify that expected issuer has issued the token.
-Fills the `iss` field of the JWT token.
+Fills the `iss` field of the JWT.
-2. `Subject`
+2. `subject`
-Subject of the JWT token.
+Subject of the token.
 Usually stores the user ID of the user to which the token is issued.
-Fills the `sub` field of the JWT token.
+Fills the `sub` field of the JWT.
 3. `audience`
 List of audience that accept this token.
-This will be used during authorization to verify that JWT token has expected audience for the service.
+This will be used during authorization to verify that JWT has expected audience for the service.
-Fills `aud` field in JWT token.
+Fills `aud` field in JWT.
 4. `expiry`
-Time at which the token expires.
+Time when the token becomes no longer acceptable for process.
-Fills `exp` field in JWT token.
+Fills `exp` field in JWT.
+5. `notBefore`
+Time when the token becomes acceptable for processing.
+Fills the `nbf` field in the JWT.
+6. `issuedAt`
+Time when the token was issued.
+Fills the `iat` field in the JWT.
-5. `jwtId`
+7. `jwtId`
 Unique identifier across services that identifies the token.
-Fills `jti` field in JWT token.
+Fills `jti` field in JWT.

+Additional claims may also be included in the JWT.